moliver28/research-handbook/content/handbook/security/security-operations/threat-intelligence/_index.md

 ### Threat Intelligence Reports

-Reports are the foundation of our Threat Intelligence program and will always be actionable.
-We use GitLab.com to write the reports - this makes collaboration easy and allows us to directly link to recommendations and results.
+Reports form the foundation of our Threat Intelligence program and are always actionable.
+We use GitLab.com to write the reports, facilitating collaboration and allowing direct linking to recommendations and results.

-All reports, regardless of type, will always:
+All reports, regardless of type, consistently:

-- Include linked issues with clearly defined next-steps to address each topic covered
+- Include linked issues with clearly defined next steps to address each topic covered
 - Answer the following questions for each threat addressed:
   - How is this relevant to GitLab?
   - How well is GitLab prepared to deal with this threat today?